TY BURKE

 Then in February, South African President Jacob Zuma was forced from office.
 Did it herald a transformative moment in southern African politics?

-but it isn’t always warranted.
+Maybe.
+With change, there is optimism, but it isn’t always warranted.
 In Africa, the removal of one dictator often hasn’t meant the end of tyranny, but its reiteration in another’s name.

 Click here for full text